How International Schools Stream $2,500 Tournaments Live

 "It's a small conference, so it's only four other schools, and I believe I've only ever seen KeepTheScore being used."

-After two years of use:
+After two years of use, there's no intention to switch:

 "I know there's zero thoughts right now about changing software next year.
 I think everyone involved in the live-streaming and sporting aspect really appreciates, like I said, the simplicity, the use of it, the fact that students can...
 It's built in such a way that students can really take it over and just own it."